aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 * **API reference**: :construction:
 * **Docs website**:

+You can build and start a local docs website by running these two commands.
-	- `docs-buildDockerImage` OR `docker build -t squidfunk/mkdocs-material ./docs/`
+  - `npm run docs-buildDockerImage` OR `docker build -t squidfunk/mkdocs-material ./docs/`
-  - `docs-runLocalDocker` OR `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material`
+  - `npm run docs-runLocalDocker` OR `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material`

 ### Conventions